 Hot on the tail of Facebook is Instagram.
 Over the past few years, the network has overtaken established channels like Twitter and LinkedIn, and now has over 1 billion users.
-It’s also the second most important social network for marketers.
+So, it’s one of the most important social networks for marketers.

-Instagram is a mobile visual app, so it’s important to post high-quality photos and videos that showcase your or your client’s brand in the best possible way.
-But don’t forget to use hashtags in your captions, as these also generate interest and engagement.
+Instagram is a mobile visual app, so it’s important to post high-quality photos and videos that showcase your or your client’s brand in the best possible way (user- generated content can be a great way to do this!)
+Don’t forget to use hashtags in your captions either, as these also increase reach and generate engagement.

-Without doubt, Instagram Stories are the most popular type of content on the channel, so make sure you capitalise on that trend:
+Both short and long-form videos perform brilliantly on Instagram.
+Stories are the most popular type of content on the channel, but Instagram Reels are also catching up, so make sure you capitalise on that trend:

 LinkedIn has evolved from a resume and job search platform to a social network for professionals.
 Although recruiters still post job openings, individuals and companies can share updates through posts and articles.
 And LinkedIn now has native video posts and Live video broadcasts.